rufousJr/warpwoofwimble/content/pages/Have One On Me/three/autumn.md

 [^rookie]: ["Stand Brave, Life-Liver: An interview with Joanna Newsom"](http://www.rookiemag.com/2015/10/joanna-newsom-interview/2/), Tavi Gevinson, *Rookie Magazine*, October 2015

  !!! lyrics ""
-    > &ndash; when, out of the massing
+    > when, out of the massing
     > that bodes and bides, in the cold west,
     > flew a waxwing, who froze
     > and died against my breast!